Degree Requirements

 LITR 16000JAPANESE LITERATURE3

-In this course, students will gain more in-depth knowledge of the topic of the connected course by engaging with extensive secondary materials.
+In these courses, students will gain more in-depth knowledge of the topic of the connected course by engaging with extensive secondary materials.
 They will practice information literacy through original research on their chosen topic.
 They will develop their interpretive and close reading skills through the completion of a substantial (12-15 pages) analytical essay.
-This course may be repeated for credit.
+These courses may be repeated for credit.

 Three Electives (9-12 hours)